Shpilevskyy/mfe-platform/README.md

 * Run `npm install` in the root directory
 * Run `npm run prepare` to build the mfe-common package, as other packages depend on it
 * Run `npm run build` to build the project
-* Run `npm start` to start the server.
+* Run `npm run start` to start the server.
 It will open 3 tabs in your browser:
   * `http://localhost:3000` - Shell app
   * `http://localhost:3001` - Placeholder micro-frontend
   * `http://localhost:3002` - GitHub info micro-frontend